 If noise parameters are present in the file, the [Number of Ports] keyword shall have “2” as its argument.

-In both Version 1.0 and Version 2.0, each noise parameter frequency and associated data shall be grouped into a single line, terminated with a line termination sequence or character.
-As in Version 2.0 [Network Data], noise data and their associated frequency points may be in integer, floating point or scientific notation.
+In Version 1.0, Version 1.1, Version 2.0 and Version 2.1 files, each noise parameter frequency and associated data shall be grouped into a single line, terminated with a line termination sequence or character.
+As in Version 2.0 and Version 2.1 [Network Data], noise data and their associated frequency points may be in integer, floating point or scientific notation.
 If in floating point format, a single leading zero (i.e., a zero before the decimal point) may be present or omitted.

-Example 18 (Version 1.0):
+Example 19 (Version 1.0):